-Bè Aadam, Consumer Representative
+Bè Aadam, Consumer Representative, NSW

 I work as an independent researcher and consultant.
 Currently I am working with NSW Health, as well as undertaking a PhD in ethics, values and mental health.
 I have been involved in a number of advocacy and representative roles over the last few years which has provided me insight and further understanding into how our mental health system/s work.
 I am looking forward to contributing further on a national level.

-Lynette Anderson, Carer Representative
+Lynette Anderson, Carer Representative, NSW

 I have 30 years of ‘lived experience’ caring for a loved one with mental illness and 15 years working with the Mental Health Industry in various capacities.
 As a Carer Support Worker for several years I facilitated a carer support group.

 Since 2012 I was a Project Manager for Mental Health Carers NSW, and after leaving this position I became their Board Member.
 After completing Certificate IV in Mental Health Peer Work, I now work as a Carer Peer Worker for Northern Sydney Local Health Districts.